Yoga is for Everybody & Looks Uniquely Different on Every Body!

 |

-is a non-flow yoga class - perfect for both beginners and experienced practitioners who are seeking to understand the foundations, methodologies, and philosophies of yoga while enjoying their practice at a slower pace.
+is a non-flow yoga class.
+This modality is perfect for both beginners and experienced practitioners, who are seeking to understand the foundations, methodologies, and philosophies of yoga whilst enjoying their practice at a slower pace.
 Physical postures are held between 90-120 seconds acclimating the body to stress adaptation.
-Ha represents prana (vital force) and tha represents the mind - therefore hatha symbolizes the profound union between body and mind.
+Ha represents prana (vital force) and tha represents the mind; therefore hatha symbolizes the profound union between body and mind.
 New and seasoned students alike will benefit from the mindfulness of alignment and breath.

 |